Baseball History for June 6th

 1967 Atlanta sent Gene Oliver to the Phillies for catcher Bob Uecker.

 And, it’s Draft Day!!!
 Ron Blomberg was the first pick, taken by the Yankees.
 Other first rounders?
-Jon Matlack (4, Mets), John Mayberry (6, Astros), Ted Simmons (10, Cardinals), Dave Rader (18, Giants), Bobby Grich (19, Orioles)… Later picks include: Jerry Reuss (2, Cardinals), Ralph Garr (3, Braves), Richie Zisk (3, Pirates), Steve Yeager (4, Dodgers), Darrell Evans (7, Athletics), Rick Dempsey (15, twins), Dusty Baker (26, Braves), John Wockenfuss (42, Senators).
+Jon Matlack (4, Mets), John Mayberry (6, Astros), Ted Simmons (10, Cardinals), Dave Rader (18, Giants), Bobby Grich (19, Orioles)… Later picks include: Jerry Reuss (2, Cardinals), Ralph Garr (3, Braves), Richie Zisk (3, Pirates), Steve Yeager (4, Dodgers), Darrell Evans (7, Athletics), Rick Dempsey (15, Twins), Dusty Baker (26, Braves), John Wockenfuss (42, Senators).

 1972 Draft Day!!!
-Dzve Roberts (Padres) was the #1 pick that year.
+Dave Roberts (Padres) was the #1 pick that year.
 Other first rounders?
 Rick Manning (2, Indians), Dave Chalk (10, Angels), Scott McGregor (14, Orioles), Chet Lemon (22, Athletics)… Five first round picks didn’t sign.
 Later picks included: Bruce Bochte (2, Angels), John Candelaria (2, Pirates), Dennis Leondard (2, Royals), Ellis Valentine (2, Expos), Gary Carter (3, Expos), Dennis Eckersley (3, Indians), Craig Swan (3, Mets), Don Aase (6, Angels), Willie Randolph (7, Pirates), Ray Burris (17, Cubs), Mike Hargrove (26, Rangers), Lyman Bostock (26, Twins).

 1973 St. Louis trades Jim Bibby to Texas for Mike Nagy and (my favorite baseball name) John Wockenfuss.